apache/james-project/src/site/markdown/server/manage-webadmin.md

 - `completedBefore`: Date.
 Returns only tasks completed before this date.
 - `completedAfter`: Date.
 Returns only tasks completed after this date.
 - `failedBefore`: Date.
 Returns only tasks failed before this date.
-- `faieldAfter`: Date.
+- `failedAfter`: Date.
 Returns only tasks faield after this date.
  - `offset`: Integer, number of tasks to skip in the response.
 Useful for paging.
  - `limit`: Integer, maximum number of tasks to return in one call